 Now download the Docker container with name Ubuntu on your local system using following commands.

-Now make sure that above images has been downloaded successfully on your system.
+Now make sure that above images have been downloaded successfully on your system.
 Below command list all images.

 Launch New Container with Image

-Finally launch a Docker container using above downloaded image on your system.
-Below command will start a new container and provide you access of that container with /bin/bash shell.
+Finally, launch a Docker container using the above-downloaded image on your system.
+Below command will start a new container and provide you access to that container with /bin/bash shell.

 To exit from docker container type

-After existing from Docker container, execute below command to list all running containers.
+After exiting from Docker container, execute below command to list all running containers.

 You can start, stop or attach to any containers with following commands.
 To start container use following command.